jamesemery/FixMyBug/README.md

 Also in the root directory is the Maven archive.
 To get that up and running, all you need to do is edit your ~/.bash_profile folder and add the path "/FixMyBugDB/apache-maven-3.3.9/bin" to the PATH environment variable.
 You can verify that maven is installed by typing "mvn -v" and looking for output.

 To "compile" the client or server programs, navigate to the correct folder (e.g. gs-rest-server) and type "mvn package".
-This should create a jar that you can then execute.
+This should create a jar that you can then execute - "java -jar target/name-of-jar-file.jar".